benblack769/GraphOptimizer/README.md

 ### Things it will absolutely not do:

-* Approximate anything: you should get the same answer every time
+* Approximate anything: you should get the same answer every time.
 * Have any knowledge about values of numeric inputs, except for constants, loop and array parameters (optimizations including these tend to work the same on all hardware, and aren't that gross so can be safely ignored).

 ## Contact

-If you wish to contribute, or are interested in learning more, please contact me at weepingwilloben@gmail.com.
+If you wish to contribute, or are interested in learning more, feel free to contact me at weepingwilloben@gmail.com.